whatthejeff/breeze/INSTALL.md

 ### Manual installation

-To install the Breeze Framework without PEAR, simply add the Breeze directory to your PHP `include_path`.
+To install the Breeze Framework without PEAR, simply add the `lib` directory to your PHP `include_path`.
 You can find information about the PHP `include_path` configuration directive here:

 <http://www.php.net/manual/en/ini.core.php#ini.include-path>